RohanAlexander/blogdown_website/content/home/professional.md

 **Consultant**,   April 2017 -- *Current*

-I am employed at Grosvenor to complete a specific project for the European Commission relating to public procurement in Australia and New Zealand.
+I am employed at Grosvenor to complete a specific project for the European Commission relating to public procurement in Australia, New Zealand and Thailand.
 This has involved: identifying data sources; preparing for data acquisition; supporting the IT team in data acquisition; assisting with data validation; and helping with survey design and follow-up.

 ## Petit Poll